 Boyish Jeans are made in LA using sustainable fabrics and ethical factories.
-They use less chemicals in their dyeing process, and are environmentally friendly as well as cruelty free.
+They use fewer chemicals in their dyeing process and are environmentally friendly as well as cruelty-free.
 They even use 1/3 of the normal water amount that is typically used to make denim!
 My favorite part about them (besides the way the jeans fit!) is that they use a ton of deadstock and repurposed fabrics.

 Etica denim Uses Clean Industry Practices (certificate from PROFEPA and the Mexican government’s national environmental audit program, PNAA.)
 They even have an impressive Social Responsibility certificate from the Mexican Center for Philanthropy and the Alliance for Corporate Social Responsibility.
 Their mills have earned additional certifications including OEKO-TEX Standard 100, Better Cotton Initiative™, Cradle to Cradle™ and GOTS.

 And as if that wasn’t enough, they use upcycled, deadstock fabrics!
-Etica Denim prides themselves on using 90% less water usage than the industry standard, 63% less energy than industry standard, and 70% less chemicals than industry standards.
+Etica Denim prides itself on using 90 percent less water usage than the industry standard, 63 percent less energy, and 70 percent fewer chemicals.

 They even have biodegradable hang tags and labels.
-To top it off, this all-star eco company will be completely plastic free by 2022.
+To top it off, this all-star eco company went plastic-free last year.

 My favorites from Etica: